SFX-WoW/Masque_Entropy/README.md

 ## Skins

-This set ia based on [Apathy](https://www.wowace.com/projects/masque-apathy) and includes a number of metallic skins in the following ore colors:
+This set is based on [Apathy](https://www.wowace.com/projects/masque-apathy) and includes a number of metallic skins in the following ore colors:

 - **Adamantite**
 - **Bronze**